csdias/MovieRental/README.md

 Can you help us fix some issues and implement missing features?

  * The app is throwing an error when we start, please help us.
 Also, tell us what caused the issue.
+   Answer: There was a ioc misconfiguration.
+There was a captive dependency between the long living singleton object (servicefeatures) and the short lived one (dbcontext)

  * The rental class has a method to save, but it is not async, can you make it async and explain to us what is the difference?
+   Answer in the comment of the method.

  * Please finish the method to filter rentals by customer name, and add the new endpoint.
+   Done

  * We noticed we do not have a table for customers, it is not good to have just the customer name in the rental.
+   Done

-   Can you help us add a new entity for this?
+ *  Can you help us add a new entity for this?
 Don't forget to change the customer name field to a foreign key, and fix your previous method!
+    Done

  * In the MovieFeatures class, there is a method to list all movies, tell us your opinion about it.
+   Answer in the comment of the method

  * No exceptions are being caught in this api, how would you deal with these exceptions?
+ * With try catch in each method the way I did, or in a middleware in a generic manner.

 	## Challenge (Nice to have)
 We need to implement a new feature in the system that supports automatic payment processing.
 Given the advancements in technology, it is essential to integrate multiple payment providers into our system.

+   Done

 Here are the specific instructions for this implementation: